Programs

 • Explore the FTC’s rule banning noncompetes

-The Fans First Act / Ticket Act (S. 3457/ HR.
-3950) aims to address fraud and deceptive practices in the secondary ticket sales market which adversely impacts the dance ecosystem and broader performing arts sector.
+The Ticket Act (S. 281 / H.R.1402) aims to address fraud and deceptive practices in the secondary ticket sales market which adversely impacts the dance ecosystem and broader performing arts sector.
 The bill will prohibit deceptive websites, speculative ticket sales, and create requirements for all ticket sellers to publicly disclose any additional fees involved with ticket prices.
+The Ticket Act has passed in the House and is now in committee in the Senate.

 • Visit the Fix The Tix Coalition to learn more and email your representative in support of the bills.